daifengwanglab/scMNC/README.md

 - `igraph` (R package) or `cytoscape` (open source platform) to draw igraphs for cluster specific gene regulatory networks.

 - `g:Profiler` A web server for functional enrichment analysis.
 Available at https://biit.cs.ut.ee/gprofiler/gost.

+## 112 Demo data: to begin

+You can get familiar with our analysis process through the 112 single cell patch-seq data from visual cortex, which could be accessed through `demo_102_visual_cortex/code/`.
+This code performs dimensional reduction on single-cell electrophysiological data and gene expression with 3 methods: Nonlinear manifold alignment (NMA), Canonical correspondence analysis (CCA) and Principal component analysis (PCA).
+The total running time of this demo should be less than 5 minutes.